lbcat06/Jeddit/README.md

 Written with Java version 12.0.1 using the OpenJFX library for graphical interface.

 ## License
-JReddit is licensed under GNU General Public License v3.0.
+Jeddit is licensed under GNU General Public License v3.0.
 See [LICENSE](https://github.com/lbcat06/JReddit/blob/master/LICENSE) for more information.